Skip to content

 #include <linux/mutex.h>

-/* id=1 identifies the subsystem lock state */
+/* id=1 identifies "the subsystem table's lock discipline" */

 #define SUBSYS_LOCK_STATE_ID 1UL